sztrzask/maklipsa.github.io/_posts/2017-03-28-Want-unlimited-scale-and-performanceThis-is-where-to-start.md

 - [x] **ability to query data** - Redis exposes API to search for keys matching a pattern.
 What to note is **it will return the keys, not the values**.
 - [x] **ability to update data** - Works with custom types, and with blobs.
 Since everything is a string Redis provides string operations that are executed on the server and thus don't require a round trip to the client.
-- [o] **has transactions** - There are no transactions in the RDMS understanding, but as Funbit pointed out, Lua scripts run atomicity.
+- [o] **has transactions** - As Funbit and Alex pointed out, there are transactions in Redis.
+In Lua scripts and using the [MULTI statement](https://redis.io/topics/transactions).

 # Comparison